Back to Home

 About Open G Tuning

-Open G tuning (D-G-D-G-B-D) produces a full G major chord when all strings are strummed open.
-It's one of the most important tunings in blues, slide guitar, and rock music.
-The open chord rings out beautifully, and simple barre shapes produce major chords at every fret.
+Use this Open G guitar tuner online for DGDGBD tuning: D-G-D-G-B-D from lowest to highest string.
+Open G tuning produces a full G major chord when all strings are strummed open, and simple barre shapes produce major chords at every fret.

 Keith Richards of The Rolling Stones is the most famous Open G player — he often removes the 6th string entirely and plays a 5-string guitar in this tuning.
 Songs like "Start Me Up," "Brown Sugar," and "Honky Tonk Women" all use Open G. Before Richards, delta blues players like Robert Johnson and Son House used Open G extensively for slide guitar.